Capcom Five: Background

-During the Nintendo Entertainment System (NES) and Super NES (SNES) eras, Nintendo and Capcom enjoyed a close relationship, with Mega Man as one of the NES' most prominent franchises.
+During the Nintendo Entertainment System (NES) and Super NES (SNES) eras, Nintendo and Capcom enjoyed a close relationship, with Mega Man as one of the NES' most prominent series.
 This closeness was partially due to Nintendo's monopoly of the video game console market, which allowed the company to compel third-party developers to release exclusive content according to Nintendo's schedule.
 Sega's rival Genesis system forced Nintendo to relax some of its restrictions on third parties with respect to the SNES.
 However, relations with third-party developers reached a turning point when Nintendo decided to retain a proprietary cartridge-based format for the Nintendo 64, in the face of Sony's disc-based PlayStation.
-Due to increased manufacturing costs and severely limited cartridge memory capacity, many third parties—Capcom included—moved to the PlayStation to start new franchises, such as Resident Evil.
-On this new platform, developers could create bigger games while avoiding the restriction of ordering the manufacture of expensive proprietary cartridges through Nintendo, which could lead to under- or overstocking inventory which might eat into revenue.
+Due to increased manufacturing costs and severely limited cartridge memory capacity, many third parties—Capcom included—moved to the PlayStation to start new series, such as Resident Evil.
+On this new platform, developers could create bigger games while avoiding the restriction of ordering expensive proprietary cartridges through Nintendo, which could lead to under- or overstocking inventory that might eat into profits.
 This third-party abandonment allowed the PlayStation to outsell the Nintendo 64 during that console generation.

 With the GameCube, Nintendo tried to reclaim third-party developers and catch up to Sony's PlayStation 2 by featuring disc-based media and powerful system hardware.
-However, in the first year after its launch, Nintendo sold 4.7 million consoles.
+However, within the first year of launch, Nintendo sold only 4.7 million consoles.
 In this climate of flagging sales, Capcom held a surprise press conference in Japan in November 2002, announcing five new titles for the GameCube: P.N.03, Viewtiful Joe, Dead Phoenix, Resident Evil 4, and Killer7.
-The games would be developed in-house by Capcom's Production Studio 4 with Resident Evil 1 director Shinji Mikami as supervisor.
+The games would be developed in-house by Capcom's Production Studio 4 with Resident Evil director Shinji Mikami as supervisor.
 The lone exception was Killer7, to be produced at Grasshopper Manufacture, with Mikami as co-writer alongside director Suda51.
 When pressed for comment on console exclusivity, a Capcom USA representative confirmed the claim, generating the perception that Capcom was hoping to boost the GameCube's sales and reputation.
 A statement on their website echoed this support for GameCube.
 However, Capcom USA soon rescinded their confirmation, blaming it on a miscommunication with the parent company.
 They clarified that only Resident Evil 4 would definitely be exclusive.